DocDBrown/RedKangarooBootLoader/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug in RedKangarooOS, please [open an issue](https://github.com/DocDBrown/RedKangarooOS/issues) and include as much detail as possible:
+If you find a bug in RedKangarooBootLoader, please [open an issue](https://github.com/DocDBrown/RedKangarooBootLoader/issues) and include as much detail as possible:

 - Describe the bug and the steps to reproduce it.
 - Provide the expected and actual behavior.
-- Mention the version of RedKangarooOS you are using, along with any relevant environment details.
+- Mention the version of RedKangarooBootLoader you are using, along with any relevant environment details.

 ### Suggesting Features